-A. Respite care services-out of home are provided on a short-term basis to participants who are unable to care for themselves due to the absence of, or need for, relief of caregivers who normally provide care and support.
-Services are provided by a center-based respite provider.

-a.
-Repealed.

-2. While receiving respite care services, the participant's routine is maintained in order to attend school, school activities or other community activities.
-Community activities and transportation to and from these activities in which the participant typically engages in are to be available while receiving respite services-out of home.
+- A. Respite care services-out of home are provided on a short-term basis to participants who are unable to care for themselves due to the absence of, or need for, relief of caregivers who normally provide care and support.
+Services are provided by a center-based respite provider. - 1.
+A licensed respite care facility shall insure that community activities are available to the participant in accordance with his approved POC, including transportation to and from these activities. - 2.
+While receiving respite care services, the participant's routine is maintained in order to attend school, school activities or other community activities.
+Community activities and transportation to and from these activities in which the participant typically engages in are to be available while receiving respite services-out of home. - a.

-a.
 These activities should be included in the participant's approved plan of care.
-This will provide the participant the opportunity to continue to participate in typical routine activities.
+This will provide the participant the opportunity to continue to participate in typical routine activities. - b.

-b.
 Transportation costs to and from these activities are included in the respite services-out of home rate.